-To help address any concerns about undue influence on prescriber behaviour and to introduce more transparency into our marketing and educational efforts, we’re stopping payments to healthcare professionals to speak on GSK’s behalf about our prescription medicines and vaccines.
+To help address any concerns about undue influence on prescriber behaviour and to provide transparency into our marketing and educational efforts, we publish payments made to HCPs in Australia for the provision of services, such as speaking at events or attending advisory boards.

 Transfer of value reports